Form

 The job asks for something else.

-- · Skip sponges when the job calls for heavy stock removal and a firmer abrasive would cut faster.
+- · Leave it if the job is heavy stock removal — a firmer abrasive cuts faster and sulks less.

 Best for